-Article 21 The individual examination programme
+Article 20 The individual examination programme

-- Each student compiles an individual examination programme.
-The individual programme consists of the compulsory courses of the programme, the restricted optional courses and the free-choice component. - The individual examination programme must be approved by the Examining Board.
-This procedure is outlined in the Rules and Regulations.
+- a.
+Each student compiles an individual examination programme.
+The individual programme consists of the compulsory courses of the programme, the restricted optional courses and the electives. - b.
+The individual examination programme must be approved by the Examining Board.
+This procedure is outlined in the Rules and Regulations. - c.

-- c.
 The individual examination programme may cover more credits than the legally required study load of the programme. - d.
 Courses taken by the student within the framework of the honours programme are not part of the individual examination programme. - e.
-The individual examination programme for the bachelor's programme shall not contain courses especially intended to be part of the master's programme, e.g. the MSc-thesis, the MSc-internship and courses with a course code of which the first number is a 6. - f.
+Minimum of half of the credits, among which the thesis, must be obtained from courses described in the Study Handbook of Wageningen University in order to get a diploma of Wageningen University. - f.
+The individual examination programme for the bachelor's programme shall not contain courses especially intended to be part of the master's programme, e.g. the MSc-thesis, the MSc-internship and courses with a course code of which the first number is a 6. - g.
 The individual examination programme for the master's programme shall not contain courses which the student followed while enrolled in the bachelor's programme, or exemptions for these courses, regardless of the result achieved.

-Article 22 Courses from outside Wageningen University in the individual examination programme
+Article 21 Courses from outside Wageningen University in the individual examination programme